Jack12816/greppy-frontend-docs/docs/guide/03_application.md

       }
     );

-Here, we provide only two paramerters: The body of the modal and an option for the "ok"-button.
+Here, we provide only two parameters: The body of the modal and an option for the ``ok``-button.

-This basically says: If the user clicks the "ok"-button, call the function we provided.
-The provided function's main purpose is to call the "logoutAllUsers" function.
+This basically says: If the user clicks the ``ok``-button, call the function we provided.
+The provided function's main purpose is to call the ``logoutAllUsers`` function.
 But we also need to take and call the callback, so the modal internals work.

-We could also extend the second parameter to provide a function for the "cancel"-button:
+We could also extend the second parameter to provide a function for the ``cancel``-button:

     greppy.app.dialog(
       'Logout every user?',